-- A. Underground storage tank (UST) systems, except for those systems deferred or exempted from specified Chapters and Sections of these regulations in accordance with LAC 33:XI.101.C, that do not meet any one of the following requirements, upon discovery by the department, shall be subject to the status of red tag/delivery prohibition of regulated substances: - 1. installation of spill prevention equipment in accordance with LAC 33:XI.Chapter 3;
+A. Underground storage tank (UST) systems, except for those systems deferred or exempted from specified Chapters and Sections of these regulations in accordance with LAC 33:XI.101.C, that do not meet any one of the following requirements, upon discovery by the department, shall be subject to the status of red tag/delivery prohibition of regulated substances:

+1. installation of spill prevention equipment in accordance with LAC 33:XI.Chapter 3;

-- 2. installation of overfill protection equipment in accordance with LAC 33:XI.Chapter 3; - 3. establishment of release detection methods or installation of release detection equipment in accordance with LAC 33:XI.Chapter 7; - 4. installation of corrosion protection equipment in accordance with LAC 33:XI.Chapter 3; - 5. compliance with LAC 33:XI.301.C.4; or - 6. upon evidence of a below-surface release from an UST system, initiation by the owner/operator of release investigation and confirmation steps in accordance with LAC 33:XI.711, or compliance with the release response and corrective action requirements in LAC 33:XI.715. - B. Noncompliance with these regulations as listed in this Subsection shall result in a red tag/delivery prohibition of regulated substances if response action is not taken by the owner/operator within 30 days of receipt of written notification by the department to the owner/operator.
+2. installation of overfill protection equipment in accordance with LAC 33:XI.Chapter 3;

+3. establishment of release detection methods or installation of release detection equipment in accordance with LAC 33:XI.Chapter 7;

+4. installation of corrosion protection equipment in accordance with LAC 33:XI.Chapter 3;

+5. compliance with LAC 33:XI.301.C.4; or

+6. upon evidence of a below-surface release from an UST system, initiation by the owner/operator of release investigation and confirmation steps in accordance with LAC 33:XI.711, or compliance with the release response and corrective action requirements in LAC 33:XI.715.

+B. Noncompliance with these regulations as listed in this Subsection shall result in a red tag/delivery prohibition of regulated substances if response action is not taken by the owner/operator within 30 days of receipt of written notification by the department to the owner/operator.
 Response action will be considered as taken if the owner/operator has contracted and scheduled the action to take place within those 30 days and the response action has been initiated within 60 days of receipt of the written notification.
-The forms of noncompliance are: - 1. failure to properly operate and/or maintain release detection equipment in accordance with LAC 33:XI.Chapter 7.
-Failure to provide records, within 10 days of request by the department, showing proper operation and/or maintenance of release detection equipment shall be considered a failure to properly operate and/or maintain the release detection equipment; - 2. failure to properly operate and/or maintain spill, overfill, or corrosion protection equipment in accordance with LAC 33:XI.Chapter 5.
-Failure to provide records, within 10 days of request by the department, showing the type of spill, overfill, or corrosion protection equipment installed and the proper operation and/or maintenance of spill, overfill, or corrosion protection equipment shall be considered a failure to properly operate and/or maintain the spill, overfill, or corrosion protection equipment; - 3. failure to maintain financial responsibility in accordance with LAC 33:XI.Chapter 11; - 4. failure to protect from corrosion buried metal piping and/or components that routinely contain regulated substances in accordance with LAC 33:XI.303.B.2 and C.4.
-Failure to produce records, within 10 days of request by the department, showing procedures and/or practices designed to protect from corrosion buried metal piping and/or components that routinely contain regulated substances shall be considered a failure to protect from corrosion buried metal piping and/or components that routinely contain regulated substances. - C. It shall be unlawful for any person to place, or allow the placement of, a regulated substance into an UST that the department has red tagged/prohibited from delivery of regulated substances under Subsection A or B of this
+The forms of noncompliance are:

+1. failure to properly operate and/or maintain release detection equipment in accordance with LAC 33:XI.Chapter 7.
+Failure to provide records, within 10 days of request by the department, showing proper operation and/or maintenance of release detection equipment shall be considered a failure to properly operate and/or maintain the release detection equipment;

+2. failure to properly operate and/or maintain spill, overfill, or corrosion protection equipment in accordance with LAC 33:XI.Chapter 5.
+Failure to provide records, within 10 days of request by the department, showing the type of spill, overfill, or corrosion protection equipment installed and the proper operation and/or maintenance of spill, overfill, or corrosion protection equipment shall be considered a failure to properly operate and/or maintain the spill, overfill, or corrosion protection equipment;

+3. failure to maintain financial responsibility in accordance with LAC 33:XI.Chapter 11;

+4. failure to protect from corrosion buried metal piping and/or components that routinely contain regulated substances in accordance with LAC 33:XI.303.D.2 and E.4.
+Failure to produce records, within 10 days of request by the department, showing procedures and/or practices designed to protect from corrosion buried metal piping and/or components that routinely contain regulated substances shall be considered a failure to protect from corrosion buried metal piping and/or metal piping and/or components that routinely contain regulated substances.